yerty

 How long will it take?

-For a full comparison of timelines across claim types, see our waiting times analysis.
+For a full breakdown of timelines, see our waiting times analysis.

 The backlog: what is waiting ahead of you